 Hoffstaetter’s Patent Hair Picking machine was used to pick through and sort out horse hair used in 18th and 19th century upholstery.
-There is still a horsehair picking machine in the White House for periodic “refluffing” of the horsehair stuffing in the resident collection of antique furniture.
+There is still a horsehair picking machine in the House of Representatives for periodic “refluffing” of the horsehair stuffing in the resident collection of antique furniture.

 Three bullnose planes, all with one inch blades: Popping, with a fine mouth and a large boxwood wedge, which is larger than I’ve seen on other Popping bullnose planes, which are typically rosewood.
 Perhaps Joseph Popping was just taking advantage of a good sized, unflawed piece of boxwood.
 Other Popping bullnose planes I’ve seen also have side openings with a small convex curve at the rear portion; the Popping shoulder planes shown earlier, have a convex curve with a larger radius at the rear of the side openings.
 Also, the rear ‘ears’ on the Popping do not extend behind the sole, like they typically do, as on the Preston bullnose in the back of the photo.
 The Preston is one of a general type which served as an example for Stanley, Popping, and Williams & Ham, of Troy, NY.
 Middle plane is a Stanley #90 from the 1920s ‘sweetheart’ era.